University of Oregon vs Eastern Oregon University

 The Financial Comparison

-Ten years after enrollment, University of Oregon graduates earn a median of $61,324 compared to $50,112 at Eastern Oregon University.
-The payback period is 8.7 years at University of Oregon versus 13.8 years at Eastern Oregon University.
+Then look at what that buys.
+Ten years after enrollment, University of Oregon graduates earn a median $61,324 against $50,112 at Eastern Oregon University.
+The cost earns itself back in 8.7 years at University of Oregon and 13.8 years at Eastern Oregon University.

-Graduates leave University of Oregon with a median $20,139 in debt versus $20,500 at Eastern Oregon University.
-The debt-to-earnings ratios are 0.51 and 0.57 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Oregon owing a median $20,139 versus $20,500 at Eastern Oregon University.
+Their debt-to-earnings ratios are 0.51 and 0.57 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers